kaaedit/kaa/README.rst

 Using menu
 -----------

-To display menu, type F1 key.
+To display menu, type F1 key or alt+/ (type slash key with alt key).
 Each items in the menu has one underlined character.
-Typing the underlined character extecutes the menu item.
+The menu item is execused by typing the underlined key.

-To hide menu, type escape key.
+Typing escape key hides menu.

 File menu
 ++++++++++